 - Brake fluid health check every 2 years (replace if necessary) or, if the vehicle is used for towing, replace the brake fluid every 2 years.

 - A/C desiccant bag replacement every 3 years.

 - Cabin air filter replacement every 3 years.

-- HEPA filter replacement every 3 years.
+- HEPA filters and carbon filters replacement every 3 years.

 - Clean and lubricate brake calipers every year or 12,500 miles (20,000 km) if in an area where roads are salted during winter